theislab/atlas-feature-selection-benchmark/.github/ISSUE_TEMPLATE/new_method.md

 ---
 name: New method
-description: Suggest a new feature selection method
+about: Suggest a new method for the project
-title: "New method: [METHOD]"
+title: 'New method: [METHOD]'
-labels: ["method", "enhancement"]
+labels: enhancement, method
+assignees: ''

 ---

 Thanks for taking the time to suggest a new dataset!